thombashi/tcconfig/docs/pages/usage/tcset/advanced_usage.rst

 Set latency distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Network latency setting by ``--delay`` option is a uniform distribution.
-If you are using ``--delay-distro`` option, latency decided by a normal distribution.
+If you are using ``--delay-distro`` option, latency is decided by a normal distribution.

 e.g. Set 100ms +- 20ms network latency with normal distribution
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''